 Whether you're a professional desktop publisher, a budding entrepreneur or someone who just appreciates quality materials, you can benefit from using Microsoft Publisher.
 Brochures, catalogs, newsletters, flyers and greeting cards can be made using this application.
 While there are no certification programs in Microsoft Publisher, you can learn the skills necessary to use the software in a certificate program for Microsoft office specialists.
-Schools offering Computer Support Technician degrees can also be found in these popular choices.
+Schools offering Children`s Book Illustration degrees can also be found in these popular choices.

 Microsoft Publisher Certification Courses

 Microsoft (MS) Publisher is a desktop publishing program that is used to create professional communications materials.
 MS Publisher is used to design and produce brochures, catalogs, newsletters and event flyers.
 While Microsoft does not offer a certification specific to this particular product, it does offer several other types of certification for IT and business professionals, such as Microsoft Certified Solutions Associate (MCSA).

 Many community colleges and schools offer certificate programs to help students prepare to sit for Microsoft's certification exams.
 Students can also take these programs to gain training in Microsoft software for the purposes of obtaining an entry-level job in business, design or information technology.
 Some of these certificate programs provide courses in Microsoft Publisher.
 Students who take these courses should gain the skills outlined below.

 |Continuing Education||Depending on program, training courses may count for CE credit for IT professionals|

 Students must master certain basic skills in order to use the Microsoft Publisher program.
 These skills are common to most applications and include:

 - Opening files